ricardokenzo/ricardokenzo/README.md

 My name is Ricardo Ota, I'm a Junior Computer Engineering student and a Software Developer. <br/>
 I'm currently working on an Autonomous Vehicle Project at my university as the lead software developer.
-I'm learning about Machine Intelligence Algorithms and NLPs
+I'm learning about Machine Intelligence Algorithms, NLPs and Full-Stack development with JavaScript
 <br/>
 :computer: <br/>
 **Back-end** <br/>